CheopsForTheEdge/cheops/README.md

 ResourceConfig at the end.
 Modifying ResourceConfig is therefore not recommended at the time.

-Inside the ResourceConfig the major structure is the RelationshipMatrix.
+Inside the ResourceConfig the major structure is the ResolutionMatrix.
 It has more details in the paper (see the [Thesis Manuscript, 2023](https://theses.hal.science/tel-04081084/)) but the gist is the following: the matrix is a list of tuples with the following fields: